Extension of the Topological Abel-Jacobi Map for Cubic Threefolds: Introduction

 \subsection{Outline}

-In Section \ref{Section_Cubic3fold_Prelim}, we will review basic facts on cubic surfaces and cubic threefolds, including an interpretation of classical results of Abel-Jacobi map using the Hilbert scheme of a pair of skew lines.
-In Section \ref{Section_Tvbar}, we study the 72-to-1 over $T_v\to U$ and its various compactifications.
-In particular, Theorem \ref{IntroVCThm}, part (1) will be proved.
-In section \ref{Section_Cubic3fold_Boundary}, we will relate the boundary points on $\bar{T}_v$ to the Lie theory of the root system of the minimal resolution of the cubic surfaces with ADE singularities and prove Proposition \ref{Intro_MonOrbThm}.
-In Section \ref{Section_Cubic3fold_ExtAJ}, we'll study the extension of the topological Abel-Jacobi map $T_v\to J(X)$ and prove Theorem \ref{Intro_Thm_TAJext}.
+In Section \ref{Section_Cubic3fold_Prelim}, we will review basic facts on cubic surfaces and cubic threefolds.
+In Section \ref{Section_Tvbar}, we study the 72-to-1 over $\mathcal{T}_v\to U$ and its various compactifications.
+In particular, Proposition \ref{IntroVCThm} will be proved.
+In section \ref{Section_Cubic3fold_Boundary}, we will relate the boundary points on $\bar{\mathcal{T}}_v$ to the Lie theory of the root system of the minimal resolution of the cubic surfaces with ADE singularities and prove Proposition \ref{Intro_MonOrbThm}.
+In Section \ref{Section_Cubic3fold_ExtAJ}, we'll study the extension of the topological Abel-Jacobi map $\mathcal{T}_v\to J(X)$ and prove Theorem \ref{Intro_Thm_TAJext}.
+In Appendix \ref{App_PVC}, we introduce the notion of primitive vanishing cycles and some basic properties.
 In Appendix \ref{App_Schnell}, we will review Schnell's compactification of \'etale space of a VHS and Stein's Lemma of compactification of finite analytic cover.